Tech-Byte-Tips/Reference-Guides/Installing Watchlistarr (as a container) in a Synology NAS/README.md

 ```
 /docker                   <-- Share created by Container Manager
 --/Containers             <-- Contains all the containers data
-----/SpotWeb              <-- Contains all the data for the SpotWeb application containers
+----/Watchlistarr         <-- Contains all the data for the Watchlistarr application containers
-------/DB                 <-- Contains the MariaDB database files
 --/Projects               <-- Contains the Container Manager projects
-----/SpotWeb              <-- Contains the project for the SpotWeb application
+----/Watchlistarr         <-- Contains the project for the Watchlistarr application
-------/compose.yaml       <-- The SpotWeb docker compose file
+------/compose.yaml       <-- The Watchlistarr docker compose file
 ```

 # The Docker Compose file